uc-cdis/compose-services/README.md

       - `indexd_user`
       - `arborist_user`

-> 🙋‍♂️ **Note**: You can use docker compose override to configure the Postgres database container to publish the db service port to the host machine by changing the `ports` block under the `postgres` service in `docker-compose.override.yml`, then running `docker-compose up -d postgres`:
+> **NOTE**: You can use docker compose override to configure the Postgres database container and publish the db service port to the host machine by changing the `ports` block under the `postgres` service in `docker-compose.override.yml`, then run `docker-compose up -d postgres`:
 ```
 cp docker-compose.override.sample.yml docker-compose.override.yml
 ```